miyannishar/equity_research_tool/README.md

-# ResearchBot: News Research Tool
+# ResearchMate: Your Ultimate Research Companion

-ResearchBot is a user-friendly news research tool designed for effortless information retrieval.
-Users can input article URLs and ask questions to receive relevant insights from the stock market and financial domain.
+ResearchMate is a versatile and user-friendly research tool designed to facilitate effortless information retrieval and analysis.
+Whether you're a student, researcher, or just curious, ResearchMate helps you find answers from provided URLs and uploaded PDF files.

 ![](RREADME.png)

 ## Features

-- Load URLs or upload text files containing URLs to fetch article content.
+- **Dynamic Content Loading**: Upload URLs or PDF files to fetch and process content effortlessly.
-- Process article content through LangChain's UnstructuredURL Loader
+- **Advanced Content Processing**: Utilize LangChain's UnstructuredURL Loader for URLs and PyMuPDF for PDFs.
-- Construct an embedding vector using OpenAI's embeddings and leverage FAISS, a powerful similarity search library, to enable swift and effective retrieval of relevant information
+- **Embedding Vector Construction**: Leverage OpenAI's embeddings and FAISS for swift and efficient retrieval of relevant information.
-- Interact with the LLM's (Chatgpt) by inputting queries and receiving answers along with source URLs.
+- **Interactive Q&A**: Ask questions and receive precise answers along with source references from the processed content.

 ## Installation